 But don’t stop there!

 Cheap doesn’t have to mean boring.
 Lots of delicious, reasonably priced items are waiting for you at Trader Joe’s.
 Grab a reusable shopping bag and get ready to fill it up!
-Read on for the things you might actually not want to buy at Trader Joe’s employees want you to know.
+Before you head to the store, take a peek at these things Trader Joe’s employees want you to know.